nebius/gosdk/SCENARIOS.md

 sdk, err := gosdk.New(ctx, gosdk.WithLoggerHandler(handler))
 ```

-This approach allows you to harness the power of your preferred logging framework while maintaining compatibility with the Nebius SDK.
+This approach allows you to harness the power of your preferred logging framework while maintaining compatibility with the Nebius AI Cloud SDK.

 ## Error Handling